ionic-enterprise/tutorials/docs/portals/training/web/03-pub-sub.md

 </CH.Scrollycoding>

 If you press the back button on the _Expenses_ web application, the method fires, but there are no subscribers available to handle the messages published.
-While pub/sub is a simple communication mechanism to use, the tradeoff is that it requires integration testing from the native side to ensure it functions properly.
+While pub/sub is a simple communication mechanism to use, the tradeoff is that it is only testable from a native application presenting the web application within a Portal.

 ## Conclusion